Caroline Cossey: Personal life

-On 27 September 1990, the European Court overturned its decision on a British government appeal.
-(The right of transgender people in the United Kingdom to change their legal sex would not be granted until the Gender Recognition Act 2004.)
-Tula returned to modelling, which she had given up four years earlier.
+On 27 September 1990, the European Court of Human Rights overturned its prior decision, following a British government appeal.
+Subsequently, the right of transgender people in the United Kingdom to change their legal sex would not be granted until the Gender Recognition Act 2004.
+Following this and her annulment, Cossey returned to modelling, which she had given up four years earlier at Fattal's request she not work.